riceissa/spaced-inbox/README.md

 old notes you've written, gently reminding you to build on your previous thoughts.

+When I use the spaced inbox, it feels like I am having conversations with all the versions of myself: past, present, and future.
+I read stuff written by my past self and respond to it, so that my future self can see it.
+I can leave messages for my future self.
+But also what I write now is for my present self, clarifying my own thoughts.

 Spaced inbox implements a minimal [writing inbox](https://notes.andymatuschak.org/z5aJUJcSbxuQxzHr2YvaY4cX5TuvLQT7r27Dz) with support for spaced repetition.
 How does it work?

 1. You write your notes in a plain text file.
 Two blank lines, or a line